Melrose, Scottish Borders

-Melrose (Maolros, "bald moor") is a town and civil parish in the Scottish Borders, historically in Roxburghshire.
-It lies within the Eildon committee area of Scottish Borders Council.
+Melrose (Maolros, "bald moor") is a historic market town and civil parish in the Scottish Borders, Scotland.
+Historically part of the historic county of Roxburghshire, it lies near the River Tweed, approximately 30 miles (48 km) southeast of Edinburgh, 62 miles (100 km) east-southeast of Glasgow, 63 miles (101 km) southeast of Perth, and 3 miles (5 km) west-northwest of Galashiels.
+It had a population of 2,473 in 2022.

+Melrose is within the Eildon committee area of Scottish Borders Council.
+It is surrounded by the small villages of Darnick, Gattonside, Newstead, Lilliesleaf and Bowden.

 History

 The original Melrose was Mailros, meaning "the bare peninsula" in Old Welsh or Brythonic.
 This referred to a neck of land by the River Tweed several miles east of the present town, where in the 6th century a monastery was founded associated with St Cuthbert.
 It was recorded by Bede, and also in the Anglo-Saxon Chronicle with the name Magilros.
 This monastery and settlement, later known as "Old Melrose", were long abandoned by the 12th century.

-Melrose is surrounded by the small villages of Darnick, Gattonside, Newstead, Lilliesleaf and Bowden.
+King David I of Scotland took the throne in 1124, and sought to create a new Cistercian monastery at the site; however the monks preferred a site further west called "Fordel".
+In 1136, he founded the new monastery at the new site; the monks came from Rievaulx Abbey in Yorkshire, and the settlement that developed around the new monastery became the present town of Melrose.